driesvints/vat-calculator/README.md

 As a fourth parameter, you can pass in a boolean indicating whether the customer is a company or a private person.
 If the customer is a company, which you should check by <a href="#validate-eu-vat-numbers">validating the VAT number</a>, the net price gets returned.

+Fifth optional parameter defines which VAT rate to use if there are more defined for the particular country (`'high'`, `'low'`, `null` - the default when just one rate is defined).

+The sixth parameter, optional, specifies the date to use the VAT rate for.
+This is needed when a country changes its VAT rate and you want to calculate a price with the previous rate.
+Pass `DateTime` or `DateTimeImmutable` object.
+Current date used when not specified.

 ```php
 $grossPrice = VatCalculator::calculate( 24.00, 'DE', '12345', $isCompany = true );